 These headphones are not designed for use while doing sports and physical activity.
 They will maintain their position during casual listening sessions and won't slip off as you tilt your head.
 However, they will quickly fall off during high-intensity physical activity and are not ideal for use in a gym or while running and jumping.
 Also, the cord is not detachable and may yank the headphones off your head if it gets hooked on something.

-The Audio Technica M20x is a decent sounding pair of closed-back over-ear headphones.
 They have a very good Bass, an excellent Mid Range and an average Treble.
 However, their Bass lacks a bit of consistency and extension, their Treble is slightly recessed, and have a mediocre Soundstage.

 These headphones only provide passive isolation.
 This means they don't actively block or cancel the noise that seeps into the ear cups.
 Sadly, this is not enough for loud environments like on a train or plane, and is not ideal for commuting.
 They also leak at higher volumes, and may be distracting to the people around you when used in an office.